sishar4/salido-ios-challenge/README.md

 - Evaluation
 	Evaluation is based on the following criteria:
-	- Did you complete all of the base requirements
+	- Did you complete all of the base requirements?
-	- Did you follow standard coding practices and use an appropriate programming paradigm for iOS development
+	- Did you follow standard coding practices and use an appropriate programming paradigm for iOS development?
-	- Did you properly submit the project
+	- Did you properly submit the project?
-	- Did you use the appropriate iOS/3rd party libraries
+	- Did you use iOS and 3rd party frameworks in an appropriate way?
-	- Did you write your code in an easy to digest way?
+	- Is your code "self-documenting"?